VictorRandomCode/zcpm/README.md

     sudo apt install build-essential clang libc++-dev libc++abi-dev cmake libboost-all-dev clang-tidy

 Note that [replxx](https://github.com/AmokHuginnsson/replxx) needs to be built from source.
-This is automatically downloaded & built as part of the CMake configuration.
-Similarly, [fmtlib](https://github.com/fmtlib/fmt) is also used, and is automatically built via CMake.
+This is automatically downloaded and built as part of the CMake configuration.

 Once that's all set up: